 Priority deadline of June 1.

 - A Bachelor’s degree or higher in any discipline from a regionally accredited institution in the United States or its equivalent from outside the U.S. Applicants may apply with their bachelor’s degree in progress.

-- UW Graduate School application
+- Graduate School online application

-- Statement of purpose
+- Statement of Purpose

 Statement of purpose instructions